farginfirmware/fargin-firmware/README.md

   - and a high degree of testability
   - written entirely in C
   - highly portable
-  - bootloader not needed
+  - obviates the need for a bootloader

 - the application is written in Lua
-  - interpreter and bytecode compiler are built into the firmware
+  - bytecode compiler and interpreter are built into the firmware
-  - app source is stored in a file system on the target
+  - application source is stored in a file system on the target
   - may be modified on-the-fly (i.e. without having to do a reset)

 - Lua app development is on a PC